 However, what most investors understand about timing the market is tilting one’s portfolio quite often and increase or decrease exposure to certain stocks in order to make the most of market opportunities.
-But this can be a potentially disastrous action as it may erode the value of his stock portfolio as more usually than not he does not have the required expertise to make such calls on a regular basis and moreover it’s impossible to time the markets..
+But this can be a potentially disastrous action as it may erode the value of his stock portfolio as more often than not, these investors do not have the required expertise to make such calls on a regular basis and moreover it’s impossible to time the markets.

 What professional managers do on the other hand is strategic allocation or rather distribution of the corpus they manage by syncing it to the market trends to maximize gains for their investors.
 While professionals may be using market timing as wealth creation strategy, an individual investor trying to do the same by investing in equities may potentially miss out on the best performing cycles in the market.
 At a time when market volatility is at a peak, attempts to time the market not only hurt the value of his stock portfolio; investors can incur additional expenses such as trading fees and taxes.